AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-settings.md

  <tbody>
   <tr>
    <td><b>Meeting duration</b></td>
    <td>Maximum meeting length. - WHAT HAPPENS?
-AUTO ENDING?</td>
+AUTO STOPS LIKE ZOOM?</td>
   </tr>
   <tr>
    <td><b>Buffer time between meetings</b></td>
    <td>Amount of time you set as a buffer for after the meeting.
-If you set it for 30 minutes, no one will be able to book a meeting with you until 31 minutes after the scheduled end of a meeting on your calendar. - 31 or 30???????????</td>
+If you set it for 30 minutes, no one will be able to book a meeting with you until 30 minutes after the scheduled end of a meeting on your calendar.</td>
   </tr>
  </tbody>
 </table>